 Kit levels at lowers specs use to be pretty mean, especially considering the VW Polo is decidedly at the more expensive end of the supermini scale.
-However, since 2014, the Polo range has included extra gadgets as standard to appeal to young drivers.
+In more recent years though, the Polo range has included extra gadgets as standard to appeal to young drivers.

 Standard features nowadays include a five-inch colour touchscreen, DAB radio, a SD card reader and a six speaker audio system.
-The most frugal engine in the line-up, the 73bhp 1.4-litre TDI diesel, returns a claimed fuel economy of just over 83mpg, while CO2 emissions are a mere 88g/km.
+In its most frugal specification, the Polo returns an official combined fuel economy of over 80mpg.